Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 National Insurance for employees

-Employees pay Class 1 (Primary) National Insurance on money they earn working for an employer.
+Employees pay Class 1 (Primary) National Insurance on what they earn working for an employer.
 It’s worked out as a percentage of their income, and their employer deducts what they owe from their wages before paying them.
 The employer then uses the PAYE system to pay these deductions, known as NI contributions, to HMRC on the employee’s behalf.

 Employers can only make these deductions if the employee qualifies for Class 1 National Insurance based on how much money they earn and their age.
 Use our free online salary and tax calculator to work out your take-home pay.